Hopping of nanoparticles in optical tweezers governed by Mie resonances: Observation of Mie-resonant hopping and orbiting

 These changes in hopping behavior with power are captured by the Kramers theory of thermally driven transitions, which predicts that the transition rate \(W^{\text{K}}\) decays exponentially with increasing energy barrier~\cite{Kramers1940, Landauer1961PhysRev, Melnikov1991PhysRep, Rondin2017NN, McCann1999N}:

-where \(U_{\text{barr}} - U_{\text{min}}\) is the potential barrier height, and \(W^{\text{K}}_0\) is a prefactor, which depends on the trap curvature at equilibrium points are of a saddle point in the middle~\cite{Landauer1961PhysRev}.
-In our experiment, the barrier height increases with laser power (Fig.~\ref{fig:experiment_transition_to_hopping}\boldsf{l}), resulting in an exponential suppression of the hopping rate, as shown in Fig.~\ref{fig:experiment_transition_to_hopping}\boldsf{k}, in agreement with the Kramers model.
+where \(U_{\text{barr}} - U_{\text{min}}\) is the potential barrier height, and \(W^{\text{K}}_0\) is a prefactor that depends on the trap curvature at equilibrium points are of a saddle point in the middle~\cite{Landauer1961PhysRev}.
+In our experiment, the barrier height increases with laser power (Fig.~\ref{fig:experiment_transition_to_hopping}\textsf{\textbf{L}}), resulting in an exponential suppression of the hopping rate, as shown in Fig.~\ref{fig:experiment_transition_to_hopping}\textsf{\textbf{K}}, in agreement with the Kramers model.
+Kramers transition rates were obtained from the mean dwell time~\cite{McCann1999N} when the particle is trapped in $y<0$ region.
+The barrier heights were determined through curve fitting using quadrupole potential given by Eq.~\eqref{eq:Utheory} derived in the theory section.

 Furthermore, we observed that the hopping direction was dependent on laser polarization.
-As demonstrated in Fig.~\ref{fig:experiment_transition_to_hopping}\boldsf{m}, the angular difference between hopping orientation and polarization remained constant at $\pi/2$ through a full rotation of the polarization angle ($0$ to $2\pi$).
+As demonstrated in Fig.~\ref{fig:experiment_transition_to_hopping}\textsf{\textbf{M}}, the angular difference between hopping orientation and polarization remained close to $\pi/2$ through a full rotation of the polarization angle ($0$ to $2\pi$).
 The insets show that the hopping direction consistently remained perpendicular to the linear polarization orientation.
+The polarization-induced asymmetry of a tightly focused spot cannot account for this: at high numerical aperture a dipolar particle still sees a single well, slightly elongated \textit{along} the polarization, whereas the observed minima appear \textit{across} it.
+Both the bistability and its orientation require beyond-dipole multipoles.

-The particle hopping is size dependent, which we illustrate with the Fig.~\ref{fig:experiment_transition_to_hopping}\boldsf{n}-\boldsf{p} showing a control experiment with a smaller particle exhibiting no hopping behavior under $24$~mW laser power.
-Furthermore, when we varied the laser power from 10 mW to 30 mW, we observed no hopping behaviors.
-This size dependence is also shown in Fig.~\ref{fig:concept}\boldsf{d}, where the hopping behavior only appears when the particle size lies in $445$~nm to $617$~nm range, which is an evident characteristic of Mie resonant optical force.
+Fig.~\ref{fig:experiment_transition_to_hopping}\textsf{\textbf{N}}-\textsf{\textbf{P}} is a control experiment that contrasts the hopping behavior of a larger, quadrupolar particle with the behavior of its smaller counterpart supporting only dipole modes.
+For the $264 \pm 7$~nm size particle we observe no hopping behavior under $24$~mW laser power.
+We further varied the laser power from 10 mW to 30 mW confirming the single-well trapping and the absence of hopping behavior.
+These types of observations were consistent through our experiment where the hopping behavior only appears when the particle size lies in $400$~nm to $625$~nm range (also highlighted in Fig.~\ref{fig:concept}\textsf{\textbf{D}}), which is an evident characteristic of Mie resonant optical forces.